seqan/seqan/manual/source/Tutorial/GettingStarted.rst

 This chapter gives you the necessary steps to get started with SeqAn:

 -  Necessary Prerequisites
--  Installing SeqAn from Subversion
+-  Installing SeqAn from GitHub
 -  Creating a first build.
 -  Creating your own first application.